Gross tonnage: Calculation

 Thus, gross tonnage exhibits linearithmic growth with volume, increasing faster at larger volumes.
-The units of gross tonnage, which involve both cubic metres and log-metres, have no physical significance, but were rather chosen for historical convenience.
+The units of gross tonnage, which involve both cubic metres and log-metres, have no physical significance but were chosen for historical convenience.

 Volume from gross tonnage

 Since gross tonnage is a bijective function of ship volume, it has an inverse function, namely ship volume from gross tonnage, but the inverse cannot be expressed in terms of elementary functions.
 A root-finding algorithm may be used for obtaining an approximation to a ship's volume given its gross tonnage.
 The formula for exact conversion of gross tonnage to volume is: